brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 ### Cleric - Trickery Domain

-Clerics aren't really known for their weapon attacks, but Trickery Domain Clerics have some useful features that make them decent archers as well as tricksters.
+Clerics aren't known for their weapon attacks, but Trickery Domain Clerics have some useful features that make them decent archers as well as tricksters.
 What makes them a good fit for a poisoner, though, is that they already get poison damage—at level 8, they can add poison damage to their weapon attacks.
 Overcoming resistance to poison is a minor perk, but it's still a good perk for a class that deals poison damage anyway.
 If you're wanting to go all-in on poison, Trickery Clerics let you double up on it.

 ### Fighter - Arcane Archer